BradRuderman/integrations-inbox/README.md

 <a href="http://www.astronomer.io/developer">Read this first</a>.

-If you'd like to send us some integration code, create a directory with your github username, add your code to that directory, and send us a pull request.
+If you'd like to send us some integration code, fork this repo, create a directory with your github username, add your code to that directory, and send us a pull request.

 ---